nishiuramakoto/cbt-slack-bot/README.md

 Reactive Programming library in Haskell.
 The idea is to define a regex-like DSL for switching signal functions.
-This allows short, readable definitions of complex finite state machines that changes their behaviors across time.
+This allows short, readable definitions of complex finite state machines that change their behaviors across time.

 Instructions for testing
 ------------------------